Zevere/Zevere-Specs/README.md

-# Veer
+# zVeer

 Task Management Solution

 ## Overview

-Veer is s more than a ToDo list or a reminder app.
+zVeer is more than a ToDo list or a reminder app.
 The idea of a task manager app is simple and easy to understand.
 This makes it a good platform to build on top of.

-Veer project started so its contributors learn new technologies and challenges in implementing such solutions.
+zVeer project started so its contributors learn new technologies and challenges in implementing such solutions.

 ## Roadmap